Author ¶

 This matches the behavior of other name-defining at-rules.

-It may also be useful to define an intended ‘type’
+It may also be useful to define an intended ‘return type’

 (e.g. color